 An e-commerce recommendation engine is based on 2 things:

-A large amount of products that stay more or less the same on the website for a long time, some are added to the website and some are removed.
-But not in the quantities and in a timeframe like on a real estate, car or job portal.
+A large number of products that stay more or less the same on the website for a long time, some are added to the website and some are removed.
+But not in the quantities and in a timeframe like on a real estate, car, or job portal.
 And most of them have well-defined properties.

 The outcome is:

-- Similar products shown based on the products you viewed/bought before.
+- Similar products are shown based on the products you viewed/bought before.

-- Similar products shown based on the similarity of other people’s profiles and your profile.
+- Similar products are shown based on the similarity of other people’s profiles and your profile.

 How does a real estate, car & job portal recommendation system work?

-A portal recommendation engine is an engine installed on a real estate, car or job portal.
-It is built and optimized specifically for websites that have a lot of dynamic listings and tons of new users with less interactions compared to e-commerce websites.
+A portal recommendation engine is an engine installed on a real estate, car, or job portal.
+It is built and optimized specifically for websites that have a lot of dynamic listings and tons of new users with fewer interactions compared to e-commerce websites.

 A portal recommendation engine is based on 2 things:

 Visitors of a portal normally only have 1 ‘purchase’.
-You (usually) only buy one house, one car or take one job on a longer timeframe.
+You (usually) only buy one house, one car, or take one job on a longer timeframe.
 After the initial purchase, it’s pretty useless to show similar listings.
 The decision-making process for buying a house or car is longer in comparison to buying a phone or book on Amazon.
-This means that there could be a lot of interactions, not necessary leading to the purchase of a product.
+This means that there could be a lot of interactions, not necessarily leading to the purchase of a product.
 Most of the time, especially with real estate and car portals, people are not logged in meaning there is no background information of the user.
-The data that is used from users are: scrolls, viewed images, clicks, time on a page and more.
+The data that is used from users are scrolls, viewed images, clicks, time on a page, and more.

 The outcome is:

-- Similar listings shown based on the previous listings that have been looked at.
+- Similar listings are shown based on the previous listings that have been looked at.

 Cold start: there is a cold start problem when a user visits the portal for the first time.
 Firstly, there is no way you can recommend items to the new user because you don’t know his/her interests and background information.